Forget Me Not

 - Other First Nations used the fibers to make cordage for fishing nets, coastal tribes used the silk seed fluff for padding and as material to weave blankets and clothing.

 - The flower is used as a calendar as the leaves bloom from bottom to top.
-First bloom is the start of summer, the last bloom is at first snowfall.
+First bloom is the start of summer, the last bloom is the first snowfall.